zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

         print(f"File saved as {Path(file_path_annotation.text).name}")
     ```

-1. Find the comment **Delete the agent when done** and add the following code to delete the agent when no longer needed.
+1. Find the comment **Clean up** and add the following code to delete the agent and thread when no longer needed.

     ```python
-   # Delete the agent when done
+   # Clean up
    project_client.agents.delete_agent(agent.id)
+   project_client.agents.delete_thread(thread.id)
     ```

 1. Review the code, using the comments to understand how it: